 It is also recommended that the network run pure TCP/IP, and not a combination of protocols.
-Use only IPv4 with the ConsoleServer, as IPv6 is not supported.

 The network parameters for the network port must first be set up through the serial terminal port before the ConsoleServer 800 may be reached remotely.
 See section 4.4 for more information.